siddharthk08/DevOps_Exercise-/README.md

     Updated the AMI ID to match my region's available Amazon Linux 2 AMI.

---**Defining VPC Manually Instead of Using a Dynamic One**- By default, Terraform can dynamically fetch the VPC ID but sometimes selects the wrong one.
+--**Defining VPC Manually Instead of Using a Dynamic One**- By default, Terraform can dynamically fetch the VPC ID but sometimes it doesn't extracts vpc when newly account created.
     To avoid misconfiguration, I manually defined the VPC ID instead of relying on data.aws_vpc.default.id.
     This ensured that all subnets and resources were correctly assigned within the intended network.